MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 A reference to the element at position *offset*.
 If that position is invalid, the behavior is undefined.

-### Remarks

-A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.

 ### Example

 ```cpp